-Interim Value Adjustment (IVA) / Market Value Adjustment (MVA): Adjustments if you withdraw money before a term ends, which can increase or decrease value and may ignore buffers/floors.
+Interim Value Adjustment (IVA) / Market Value Adjustment (MVA): Adjustments if you take money out of your annuity before a term ends; taking money out can increase or decrease your annuity’s account value.
+Buffers and floors may not limit your loss from these adjustments.

-What Is A Variable Annuity?
+What Is a Variable Annuity?

-You choose investment portfolios when you buy a variable annuity, one type of deferred annuity.
-The amount in your annuity depends on how the investment portfolios you choose perform.
-The portfolios are called subaccounts.
+With a variable annuity, you choose from the investment options the insurance company offers in the annuity.
+The value of your annuity then depends on how the investment options you choose perform.
+The investment options are called subaccounts.
 Most subaccounts invest in mutual funds and carry varying levels of risk.
 Your agent can help you choose subaccounts that match your willingness to take market risk.
+You can also choose different investment options after you buy a variable annuity.

-Variable annuities don’t guarantee a minimum interest rate.
-For that reason, many experts consider them to be one of the riskier types of annuities.
+Variable annuities do not guarantee a minimum interest rate.
+For that reason, experts often consider them to be one of the riskier types of annuities.
 You could end up with less in your annuity than you put in.

 The value of your annuity can change daily with the subaccounts’ performance.
 If your subaccounts increase in value, your annuity’s account value may grow.
-If they decrease in value, you could end up with less than you paid in.
-That also means that any income or other benefit payments could be less than expected.
-You bear all the risk of market losses.
+If the subaccounts decrease in value, you could end up with less in your annuity than you paid in.
+That also means that any income or other benefit payments could be less than you expected.
+There are no guarantees in variable annuities.

 Some variable annuities let you put part of your money in a fixed interest account, similar to a fixed deferred annuity.
-The money in this account earns a rate the insurer sets for a set period of time.
+The money in this account earns a rate the insurer sets for a defined period of time.

 Insurers may offer different versions of a variable annuity, often called share classes.
 These different versions may have different annual fees and different rules for withdrawals.
 Always read the prospectus carefully and ask your agent to explain the differences.